Shopify/polaris/src/components/ResourceList/README.md

 Shortcut actions can be defined as part of our custom list item, or we can leave it up to the developer using our component to define them for each list, just as they would using `ResourceList.Item`.

-If we were to build a shortcut action into the custom item, we could offer the merchant a link to the customer’s most recent order instead of conditional actions.
+If we were to build a shortcut action into the custom item, we could offer merchants a link to the customer’s most recent order instead of conditional actions.
 We could add a prop to allow this:

 ```jsx
     ...